Fitbit Ionic Review

 EMFIT uses accurate heart rate modelling and more complex modelling of whole body movement, whereas Fitbit will use less accurate heart rate modelling coupled with wrist movement.

 Accurate sleep tracking is for the world of sleep scientists with special laboratories.
 We can only get indicative insights into our sleep patterns.
-QS EMFIT (review here) and OURA Ring (review here) are the most accurate you can get if you are particularly interested in sleep analyses and the former have products targeted at athletes as well as people with specific sleep conditions.
+QS EMFIT (review here) and OTHER Ring are the most accurate you can get if you are particularly interested in sleep analyses and the former have products targeted at athletes as well as people with specific sleep conditions.

 Best Running Watch?

 Clearly the Ionic will never rank as the ‘best’ running watch.
 It hasn’t been designed to do that.
 BUT it could rank highly as ‘the best smart sports watch‘ or maybe ‘the best smart running watch‘.
 Maybe.